Sillybutts/SLAB/README.md

 - Changelog: 6-21-22: Apparently the Handguard, Handguard wPicatinny, MuzzleA, MuzzleB, and the TC length MuzzleB had misaligned screw holes.
 No idea where that got borked in the cad process lol.
 Fixed the holes, and made the Handguards slightly thicker and easier to print.
 - Changelog: 6-22-22: Updated the TopCover's back tab to fit into the reciever notches easier.
 Updated the side covers to have slightly more pin clearance.
 - Changelog: 6-30-22: Apparently the wrong Magwell part was uploaded.
 The new part has a separate feed lip portion.
 Do not print the magwell with integrated feed lips.
+- Changelog: 7-3-22: Fixed screw head relief spacing in the side cover parts that had become misaligned between the first and second prototype SLAB prints.

 <img src="GHimages/SLAB%203%20v84%201.png" width="500">
 <img src="GHimages/SLAB%203%20v84%203.png" width="500">